 Old San Juan, with ancient forts, and cobblestone streets, has colonial buildings harking back to a time when this was one of the busiest ports in the New World.
 Boutique hotels occupy some of these historic buildings, along with a number of good restaurants, and a sprinkling of artsy-mixed-crowd bars.

 Music has always been an important part of Puerto Rican culture, so opportunities abound for hearing salsa, bomba, plena, seis, and reggaeton.
 Renowned opera singer Justino Díaz hails from here, as does pop singer Ricky Martin.
-The Puerto Rico Art Museum, the Museum of Contemporary Art of Puerto Rico, the Pablo Casals Museum, the Americas Museum and the National Gallery are some of the local museums and galleries.
+The Puerto Rico Art Museum, the Museum of Contemporary Art of Puerto Rico, the Pablo Casals Museum, the Americas Museum and El Instituto de Cultura Puertorriqueña (ICP) are some of the local museums and galleries.

 You’ll probably touch down at San Juan's busy Aeropuerto Internacional Luis Muñoz Marín, close to the neighborhood of Isla Verde.
 The small Aeropuerto Fernando L. Rivas Dominicci (close to Old San Juan and Condado) has charter flights and short hops to nearby islands.
 There are taxis waiting at both terminals.